 I scraped the wiggling bloodsuckers off with my knife at every stop, but new ones would grab hold of my left foot even as I was clearing the right.
 We danced around trying to avoid the things, but the jungle floor was blanketed with them.
 It was physically wiggling and alive.
 One even managed to sneak up my thigh on our first date; I accidentally popped it, releasing a burst of warm, sticky blood that permanently stained my shorts brown after it dried.

 The going was steep, as it always is in Laos, but feeling exhilarated, I pushed up hill after leg-burning hill.
 The guide knew his stuff, and our small group was great—intelligent travelers, the types who would brave a hellish bus full of bodily fluids to access such a place.
-We were far, far away from the drunk, tubing masses at Vang Vieng.
+We were far, far away from the drunk, tubing masses of backpackers at Vang Vieng.

 Delicious field lunches were served on banana leaves; we ate with our hands right from the jungle floor.
 Dripping with sweat, I drank down my four liters of water and had to ration what was left.
 The thick humidity made us all look like we had already taken a dip in the river with our clothes on.

 We skirted rice paddies and walked through electricity-free villages where sun-darkened people and their free-roaming animals scraped away at the land to survive.
 Pigs, chickens, and dogs wandered around openly—all were on the menu.

 On breaks, our guide provided interesting tidbits about how the indigenous people live there.
 For instance, rice is always stored in huts a good distance from the village.
 The practice comes from experience.
 If the village burns down, as they sometimes do, at least the people will have rice while they rebuild the simple, wooden structures.